rkirkbride13/tech-tests/bank/readme.md

 # Bank tech test

 This is my attempt at a bank tech test.
-Transaction class instances (deposits / withdrawls) can be created and added to a Bank class, which can calculate the balance and print a statement.
+Transaction class instances (deposits / withdrawals) can be created and added to a Bank class, which can calculate the balance and print a statement.
 It is written using Ruby and test-driven with the RSpec framework

 **To run this code locally:**